jvalenzuela/atform/doc/source/auto.rst

 ==========

-The examples thus far have been written so each appearance of :py:class:`testgen.Test` yields a single test procedure populated with the content of literal strings given as arguments, which is often sufficient, however, the Python environment offers many options that become especially powerful when tasked with
+The examples thus far have been written so each appearance of :py:class:`atform.Test` yields a single test procedure populated with the content of literal strings given as arguments, which is often sufficient, however, the Python environment offers many options that become especially powerful when tasked with